alFrame/ComfyUI-AF-Find-Nodes/README.md

 ### Method 1: Keyboard Shortcut
 - Press `Ctrl+Shift+F` anywhere in ComfyUI to open the search panel

-### Method 2: Context Menu
-- Right-click on the canvas
-- Select "🔍 AF - Find Node by ID (Ctrl+Shift+F)" from the menu

 ### Finding Nodes
 1. Enter a node ID in the search field (e.g., `42`)
 2. Click "Find" or press Enter